HOW MUCH SHOULD YOU FEED A CAT?

 Total: ~200 calories per day

-Never feed full portions of both wet and dry without adjusting amounts — this is a common cause of overfeeding.
+You never feed full portions of both wet and dry without adjusting amounts — this is a common cause of overfeeding.

-FEEDING GUIDELINES BY LIFE STAGE
+FEEDING GUIDELINES BY AGE

 KITTENS (UP TO 12 MONTHS)